 Screen Wrinkles: Are They a Problem?

-So you’ve just received your portable outdoor theater package from Backyard Theater Systems.
+So you’ve just received your portable outdoor theater package from Outdoor Theater Systems.
 Congratulations!
 You open the case and start pulling out the various components, included the screen frame and the folded-up QuickScreen material.
 You follow all the basic steps to set up your outdoor theater, excited at the prospect of your very first movie screening on the system.
 You unfold the screen, attach it to the frame, set the frame upright and tie it down.
 The result is big, imposing, and -- wait a minute!
 Are those wrinkles?

 The short answer is, yes, those are wrinkles on your screen -- but don’t panic.
 A wrinkled screen doesn’t mean you got a defective product, nor will they spoil your backyard moviegoing experience in any way.
 Those wrinkles are a normal side effect of folding the screen -- in fact, it’s pretty much impossible not to put a few wrinkles into it in the course of normal storage.
 During the day, with the unfurled screen standing in full daylight, the wrinkles appear obvious, so it's understandable that you might think your viewing enjoyment might be impaired.
 But you’d be wrong.
 Your movie will look fine.